The Strange Affair of Uncle Harry: Production

 After their collaboration on the 1944 Phantom Lady, producer Joan Harrison chose Thomas Job's stage play Uncle Harry as the next project with director Robert Siodmak.
-Uncle Harry had seen a successful Broadway production in 1942, which ran for 430 performances.
-The screenplay which Harrison and Siodmak agreed on to produce contained a frame narrative which showed the conscience-stricken Harry, unable to cope with his guilt for going unpunished for his crime, at the town's station, waiting to be sent to a mental institution.
+Uncle Harry had seen a successful Broadway production that ran for 430 performances in 1942.
+The screenplay which Harrison and Siodmak agreed to produce contained a frame narrative which showed the conscience-stricken Harry, unable to cope with his guilt for going unpunished for his crime, at the town's station, waiting to be sent to a mental institution.
 This ending had been, with some reservations, classified as acceptable by censor Joseph Breen, contrary to the original play, as a delinquent protagonist not brought to justice would be rejected by the Production Code Association (PCA).
 (Previously planned adaptations by RKO and Twentieth Century Fox, which had met with Breen's objections, remained unrealised.)

 Prior to the film's scheduled August 1945 release, Universal studio's production manager Martin Murphy insisted on re-cuts and the adding of the "dream ending" to get the PCA's approval.
-In his autobiography, Siodmak claimed that after repeated test screenings, his original cut was reinstitated, and that the dream ending, although a compromise invented to appease the censors, was his idea.
+In his autobiography, Siodmak claimed that after repeated test screenings, his original cut was reinstated, and that the dream ending, although a compromise invented to appease the censors, was his idea.
 According to Siodmak biographer Joseph Greco, Siodmak refused to shoot the forced-upon ending (reportedly, five different endings had been presented at the test screenings), so the final scene had to be shot by an uncredited Roy William Neill.
 The film did poorly at the box office, and as a consequence of the studio's conduct in the matter, Joan Harrison ended her association with Universal and produced her next film for RKO.
 In later years, The Strange Affair of Uncle Harry was also released in a heavily edited reissue version titled The Zero Murder Case.